laurb9/PanoController-Firmware/README.md

   When gyro is connected, waits for platform to stabilize before triggering.
   Extremely useful feature to compensate for tripod stability, platform's own movement or wind gusts.
-- Supports a subset of **<a href="g-code.md">G-Code</a>** allowing full remote operation of the platform via a Bluetooth LE UART link or serial.
+- Supports a subset of **<a href="g-code.md">G-Code</a>** allowing full remote operation of the platform via a Bluetooth LE or serial.
 This enables running other programs than just panoramas (time lapse for example)
 - Precision sub-degree movement using the <a href="https://github.com/laurb9/StepperDriver">StepperDriver library</a>
 - **<a href="https://www.facebook.com/panocontroller/videos/1488324751261703/">Smooth movement and iOS App Demo (2.1)</a>**